kevinjanbarluado2/archiver/README.md

-# Archive Files Inside a folder and emcrypt with password
+# Archive Files Inside a folder and encrypt with password

 version: 1.0.0